-In order to measure the relative performance of the GFWA, a comparison among the GFWA, other FWAs and typical swarm intelligence and evolutionary algorithms is conducted on the CEC 2013 single objective benchmark suite.
+intelligence and evolutionary algorithms is conducted on the CEC 2013 single objective benchmark suite.
 The algorithms compared here are described as follows.

-1) Artificial bee colony (ABC) [41]: A powerful swarm intelligence algorithm.
-The results were reported in [51].

-2) Standard particle swarm optimization (SPSO) [52]: The most recent standard version of the famous swarm intelligence algorithm PSO.
-Some results were reported in [53], but the mean errors presented here are calculated from raw data.

-3) Differential evolution (DE) [40]: One of the best evolutionary algorithms for optimization.
+- 1) ABC [41]: A powerful swarm intelligence algorithm.
+The results were reported in [51]. - Standard PSO [52]: The most recent standard version of the famous swarm intelligence algorithm PSO.
+Some results were reported in [53], but the mean errors presented here are calculated from raw data. - 3) DE [40]: One of the best evolutionary algorithms for optimization.
 The results were reported in [54], where DE is combined with a recently proposed constraint-handling strategy to adapt the benchmark.

-The raw data of the above three technical reports (#1502, #1534, #1676) can be downloaded from [55].
-However the data of DE is incomplete.

-4) Covariance matrix adaptation evolution strategy (CMA-ES) [43]: A developed evolutionary algorithm.
-The results are based on the code from [56] using default settings.

-5) Enhanced fireworks algorithm (EFWA) [31]: See Section II-B. The results are based on the code from [57] using default settings.
-Comparable results can be found in [1] or [2].

-6) Adaptive fireworks algorithm (AFWA) [1]: See Section II-B. The results are based on the code from [58] using default settings.
-Comparable results can be found in [1].

-7) Dynamic search fireworks algorithm (dynFWA) [2]: See Section II-B. The results are based on the code from [59] using default settings.
+The raw data of the above three technical reports (#1502, #1534, and #1676) can be downloaded from [55].
+However, the data of DE is incomplete. - 4) CMA-ES [43]: A developed evolutionary algorithm.
+The results are based on the code from [56] using default settings. - 5) EFWA [31] (See Section II-B): The results are based on the code from [57] using default settings.
+Comparable results can be found in [1] or [2]. - 6) AFWA [1] (See Section II-B): The results are based on the code from [58] using default settings.
+Comparable results can be found in [1]. - dynFWA [2] (See Section II-B): The results are based on the code from [59] using default settings.
 Comparable results can be found in [2].

-The mean errors of these 8 algorithms on CEC 2013 single objective benchmark functions are compared and listed in Table IV.
-In addition, these algorithms are ranked according to their mean errors on each function, and the average rankings (AR) over the 28 functions are presented at the bottom of Table IV.
-The minimal mean errors are highlighted4.
+The mean errors of these eight algorithms on CEC 2013 single objective benchmark functions are compared and listed in Table IV.
+In addition, these algorithms are ranked according to their mean errors on each function, and the average